onevcat/UniWebView-Docs/docs/release-note/README.md

 ### 3.7.0 (14 Jun, 2018)

 ::: danger
 From Unity 2018, Gradle is used as the default build system, so we updated the integration method to make UniWebView works better in the new build system.
-If you are upgrading UniWebView from an earlier version, please refer to the "Adapting to AAR File" (http://docs.uniwebview.com/guide/adapting-to-aar-file.html) documentation.
+If you are upgrading UniWebView from an earlier version, please refer to the [Adapting to AAR File](http://docs.uniwebview.com/guide/adapting-to-aar-file.html) documentation.
 :::

 #### Add